mbolli/nfsen-ng/README.md

 ## Logs

 Nfsen-ng logs to syslog.
 You can find the logs in `/var/log/syslog` or `/var/log/messages` depending on your system.
-Some distribuitions might register it in `journalctl`.
+Some distributions might register it in `journalctl`.
 To access the logs, you can use `tail -f /var/log/syslog` or `journalctl -u nfsen-ng`

 You can change the log priority in `backend/settings/settings.php`.